techmyth/techmyth.github.io/content/about.en.md

 ### Formal education

-* 2020: Master Degree Computer science with Specialization in Network and Security Systems, Computer Science, Inter American University of Puerto Rico
+* 2020: Master Degree in Computer science with Specialization in Network and Security Systems, Inter American University of Puerto Rico
-* 2004: Bachelor’s Degree Computer system Installation and Repair, Computer Science, Inter American University of Puerto Rico
+* 2004: Bachelor’s Degree in Computer System Installation and Repair, Inter American University of Puerto Rico

 ### Professional certifications